Tuburni/globalLogic_Homework_KondrashovBorys/GL_Homework5/README.md

 - In the main.yml file within the vars directory, add the following variable to define the distro_version variable with the value of the Linux distro version

-III.
-Create a playbook for invoking the roles and printing the registered variables:
+3. Create a playbook for invoking the roles and printing the registered variables:

 - In your controller machine, create a new file called playbook.yml.
 - In this file, add the following content to specify